 Each land trust covers a geographic area (i.e. southeast Indiana, a particular river valley, etc.) or focuses on a particular type of land (i.e. caves, working farms, etc.).
 Although we all use similar methods of preserving land, each land trust faces unique challenges because we cover such different ecosystems and human communities.

 Indiana land trusts collaborate and learn together through the Indiana Land Protection Alliance (ILPA).
-We meet twice annually for workshops and networking, and to coordinate our efforts.
+We meet throughout the year for workshops and networking, and to coordinate our efforts.